** Some Would Deny Christ On The Cross

 Catholics are called to offer up their sufferings — NOT to avoid them.

-I. Protestants: Faith Alone, the Cross is a Past Event
+I. Protestants: Faith Alone, the Cross is in the Past

-Protestants hold tight to a manufactured theology known as, "sola fide" — salvation by faith alone.
+Protestants, in the main, hold tight to a different theology they developed on their own, known as, "sola fide" — salvation by faith alone.
+The Cross is not connected to it.

-I. Protestants: Faith Alone, the Cross is a Past Event
+I. Protestants: Faith Alone, the Cross is in the Past

-Protestants hold tight to a manufactured theology known as, "sola fide" — salvation by faith alone.
+Protestants, in the main, hold tight to a different theology they developed on their own, known as, "sola fide" — salvation by faith alone.
+The Cross is not connected to it.

 The focus is on only one part of Christ’s total mission, not on what the believer must endure in His name.

-They also forget (or never knew) that Martin Luther added the word, "alone," to HIS version of the Bible...which he insisted was published.
-Thus, it made it into subsequent Bibles that derive from his version.
+They also forget (or never knew) that Martin Luther added that word, "alone," to Romans (3:28...4:5), in HIS version of the Bible...which he insisted be published, despite objections from the people that made the Bible available in the first place: The Catholic Church.
+It appeared in all the subsequent Bibles that derive from Luthers version.
+Which is most of them in the West.(1)

-Because of this, the concept of offering suffering, or using trials for spiritual growth, is largely absent.
-The Christian life for them is more about winning in the moment, and not about endurance, more about, "being blessed," than sacrifice.
+Because of this emphasis on "faith over anything else," the concept of offering suffering, or using trials for spiritual growth, is not prominent.
+The Christian life, then, is more about winning in the moment, and not about endurance through trials..., more about, "being blessed," than our tribulations-as-holy sacrifice.

 II.
 Modern Catholic Churches: Following the Same Path?